Tropicana Field: Dining and amenities

-Seating at Tropicana Field is arranged with odd sections on the third base side and even sections on the first base side.
+Seating at Tropicana Field is arranged with odd sections on the third-base side and even sections on the first-base side.
 The hallway behind sections 133–149 is nicknamed "Left Field Street."
 The hallway behind sections 136–150 is nicknamed "Right Field Street."
 The 100-level seating wraps around the entire field with a 360° walkway.
-Behind the stadium's batter's eye is a center field common area, known as The Porch, which provides fans with open seating and standing room to watch games.
+Behind the stadium's batter's eye is a center field common area, known as the Porch, which provides fans with open seating and standing room to watch games.
 The Porch, along with other facility improvements, was part of a multimillion-dollar renovation project that was completed before the start of the 2014 season.
-Loge boxes are featured along the infield of the 100-level from foul pole to foul pole.
-200-level seating features 20 sections along the foul lines, broken by the press box behind home plate, with the luxury boxes directly behind and above them.
-300-level seating wraps around the infield along the lines, and also features the "Party Deck", a small-capacity seating area above the left field outfield seats with separate concessions inside; initially sponsored by tbt*, the Party Deck has been sponsored by GTE Financial since the 2019 season.
+Loge boxes are featured along the infield of the 100-level from foul pole to foul pole; 200-level seating features 20 sections along the foul lines, broken by the press box behind home plate, with the luxury boxes directly behind and above them.
+The 300-level seating wraps around the infield along the lines, and also features the "Party Deck", a small-capacity seating area above the left-field outfield seats with separate concessions inside; initially sponsored by tbt*, the Party Deck has been sponsored by GTE Financial since the 2019 season.
 Rows are lettered starting closest to home plate and rise further away.
 Seats are numbered starting at the left side of the section.

-There are a total of 70 luxury suites.
-48 are accessible from the 200-level, while the other 15 are located on the 100-level.
+Of 70 luxury suites, 48 are accessible from the 200-level, while the other 15 are located on the 100-level.

-There are a total of 2,776 club seats at Tropicana Field.
+In total.
+2,776 club seats are available at Tropicana Field.
 The Dex Imaging Home Plate Club features its own entrance, recliner seats, and a premium buffet with in-seat service.
 The second club section, the Rays Club, is along the first-base side on the 100-level at the Loge Box level.
 It features its own premium buffet and premium seating.

-MacDillville is a section located on the right field line, behind the Rays' bullpen.
-The section is reserved for the 24 tickets that the Rays provide to personnel returning from deployment, families of deployed personnel and staff assigned to MacDill Air Force Base.
+The MacDillville section located on the right-field line, behind the Rays' bullpen, is reserved for the 24 tickets that the Rays provide to personnel returning from deployment, families of deployed personnel, and staff assigned to MacDill Air Force Base.